mmalenta/docker_tutorial/README.md

     0824f476861e   registry:2                     "/entrypoint.sh /etc…"   5 seconds ago   Up 4 seconds   0.0.0.0:5050->5000/tcp   registry
     ```

-    We can see that the registry is listening on adress `0.0.0.0` and port
+    We can see that the registry is listening on address `0.0.0.0` and port
     `5050`.
 We can now save our image in that registry in a similar fashion
     to when we were using Docker Hub.

-    First we tag the image
+    First we tag the image:
     ```
     $ docker image tag docker_intro:v0.1a localhost:5050/docker_intro:v0.1a
     ```

     In this case, instead of simply specifying our Docker Hub username, we
     need to provide DNS or IP and port of our private registry.
 Here we use a
-    local registry, but there is nothing stopping you from having your proviate
+    local registry, but there is nothing stopping you from having your private
     registry on the other side of the globe.
-Then we push exatly like before
+Then we push exactly like before:

     ```
     $ docker image push localhost:5050/docker_intro:v0.1a